-Notes to condensed consolidated interim financial statements (Unaudited - expressed in Canadian dollars)
+Notes to Consolidated Financial Statements (Expressed in Canadian dollars)

-(m) Income taxes (continued):
+(I) Income taxes (continued):

 A deferred tax asset is recognized for unused tax losses, tax credits and deductible temporary differences, to the extent that it is probable that future taxable profits will be available against which they can be utilized.
 Deferred tax assets are reviewed at each reporting date and are reduced to the extent that it is no longer probable that the related tax benefit will be realized.